Diocesan Museum (Genoa): History

 The museum was inaugurated on 16 December 2000, with its main entrance in the cloister.
 The building, erected on a Roman foundation between 1176 and 1184 as the residence of the canons of the cathedral and incorporating the old bishop's residence, is connected to the cloister by a passageway.
 The cloister was restored with funds from the Columbus Citizens Foundation, saving the old structure and adapting it for the museum.

 Works

 The museum offers the visitor a chance to learn more about the city through its archeological section as well as the works documenting the storia of the Genovese church.

 The underground rooms

 The visit begins underground where archeological finds from the region are displayed.
-The oldest items in the museum's collection are found here and include a comb made out of bone from the 4th-6th centuries, as well as a fragment from a Roman sacrophagus.
+The oldest items in the museum's collection are found here and include a comb made out of bone from the 4th-6th centuries, as well as a fragment from a Roman sarcophagus.
 Also found here is the funeral monument of Cardinal Luca Fieschi (c.1336) from the school of Giovanni di Balduccio of Pisa.